 Various not-for-profit organizations (NFPO) have transferred funds to the Foundation and each such NFPO specified itself as the beneficiary of said fund.
 The FASB ASC Topic 958-20 Not-for-Profit Entities (FAS-136) establishes accounting and reporting standards for transactions in which a not-for-profit organization transfers assets to another organization (the recipient organization) and specifies itself as the beneficiary.
 Pursuant to this pronouncement, the agency endowment funds received by the Foundation are considered liabilities, rather than net assets of the Foundation.
 The Foundation holds these funds as investments and recognizes an endowment obligation.
-At December 31, 2020 and 2019, the total amount of agency funds held by the Foundation were \$733,786 and \$699,585, respectively.
+At December 31, 2021 and 2020, the total amount of funds held as agency endowment obligations by the Foundation were \$1,457,733 and \$733,786, respectively.